-For I reckon that the sufferings of this present time [are] not worthy [to be compared] with the glory which shall be revealed in us.
+For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed to us-ward.

-For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected [the same] in hope,
+For the creation was subjected to vanity, not of its own will, but by reason of him who subjected it, in hope

 For we know that the whole creation groaneth and travaileth in pain together until now.

-And not only [they], but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, [to wit], the redemption of our body.
+And not only so, but ourselves also, who have the first-fruits of the Spirit, even we ourselves groan within ourselves, waiting for [our] adoption, [to wit], the redemption of our body.

-For we are saved by hope: but hope that is seen is not hope: for what a man seeth, why doth he yet hope for?
+For in hope were we saved: but hope that is seen is not hope: for who hopeth for that which he seeth?

-But if we hope for that we see not, [then] do we with patience wait for [it].
+But if we hope for that which we see not, [then] do we with patience wait for it.

-And we know that all things work together for good to them that love God, to them who are the called according to [his] purpose.
+And we know that to them that love God all things work together for good, [even] to them that are called according to [his] purpose.

-For whom he did foreknow, he also did predestinate [to be] conformed to the image of his Son, that he might be the firstborn among many brethren.
+For whom he foreknew, he also foreordained [to be] conformed to the image of his Son, that he might be the firstborn among many brethren: